Preparing hydrangea cuttings is the easiest and cheapest way to propagate hydrangea.

-In August, when the shrub is blooming, you will have the chance to prepare new plants from the one you already have!
+In August, when the shrub is blooming, you will have the chance to prepare new plants from ones you already have!

-But you can also practice as soon as June-July, because success rates are still very high.
+- But you can also start as early as June-July, because success rates are also very high.

 Chose one of the most vigorous stems from your hydrangea: new growth that has not born flowers.